Colonial New Englanders commonly held superstitions about moles — the spots on the skin, not the small burrowing animal.

 A mole on the right knee promises success in love and several marriages.

-A mole on the right leg promises plenty and an easy life, but on the left, travail and poverty and the like on the right or left foot or any part of the heel.
+Finally, much better to have a mole on the right leg than the left.
+A mole on the right leg promises plenty and an easy life, but on the left, travail and poverty.
+The same holds true for the right or left foot or any part of the heel.

 Thanks to: The New academy of complements erected for ladies, gentlewomen, courtiers, gentlemen, scholars, soldiers, citizens, country-men, and all persons, of what degree soever, of both sexes: stored with variety of courtly and civil complements, eloquent letters of love and friendship : with an exact collection of the newest and choicest songs à la mode, both amorous and jovial / compiled by the most refined wits of this age.
-This story on superstitions about moles was updated in 2019.
+This story on superstitions about moles last updated in 2021.
+Image of Jennifer Lawrence: By IVN News – Flickr, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=67032781.